InternetFreedomFighter/HackTheBox-RedCross/HackTheBox-RedCross.md

 #### https://intra.redcross.htb FUZZ two

-If my initial directory enumeration doesnt find much, I'll run annother one in the background with a bigger wordlist.
+If my initial directory enumeration doesnt find much, I'll run another one in the background with a bigger wordlist.
 This time I ended up getting an additional hit.

 ```bash
 /.php                 (Status: 403) [Size: 284]